ega-forever/maps-showcase/README.md

 5)to run tests on frontend follow /tests/.
 For backend(server) you need global jasmine installed via npm.
 To run tests, under dir server/tests dir run "jasmine"

+# how does it work?

+It's simple, when you click on a map, a remote call to yelp fetch the nearest places to eat and displays it.